zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

 ### INCONSISTENT-MX-DATA-3
 * Zone: "inconsistent-mx-data-3.zone09.xa."
   * Both name servers respond with MX RRsets that are not equal.
-One server gives two MX records, while the other one gives two MX records that list the same mail exchange names but with different preference values.
+Both servers give two MX records with the same two exchange names, but the preference values are different on the records between the two servers.

+### INCONSISTENT-MX-DATA-4
+* Zone: "inconsistent-mx-data-4.zone09.xa."
+  * Both name servers respond with MX RRsets that are not equal.
+  * ns1 gives two MX records with different preferences but the same exchange name.
+  * ns2 gives one MX record equal to one of the MX records of ns1

+### MIXED-CASE-RDATA-1
+* Zone: "mixed-case-rdata-1.zone09.xa."
+  * The zone responds with two MX record.
+  * In ns1 the first MX is in upper case and the second in lower case.
+  * In ns1 the first MX is in lower case and the second in upper case.

+### MIXED-CASE-RDATA-2
+* Zone: "mixed-case-rdata-2.zone09.xa."
+  * The zone responds with one MX record.
+  * In ns1 the MX record comes twice, once in lower case and once in upper case.
+  * In ns2 the MX record comes once, in mixed lower and upper case.

 ### MIXED-TTL-1
 * Zone: "mixed-ttl-1.zone09.xa."